objcio/articles/2014-08-11-snapshot-testing.md

     @end

+<a name="disadvantages"> </a>

 ### Disadvantages

 Nothing's perfect.
 Let's start with the downsides.

 * Testing asynchronous code is hard.
 This is a similar pattern throughout testing in Cocoa.
 I tend to have two answers to this.
-Using testing frameworks like [Specta](specta) or [Kiwi](kiwi) provides ways of repeatedly running assertions in code until a timeout occurs or succeeds.
+Using testing frameworks like [Specta][specta] or [Kiwi][kiwi] provides ways of repeatedly running assertions in code until a timeout occurs or succeeds.
 This means you can give it 0.5 seconds to run.
 Alternatively you can use a

 * Some components can be hard to test.
 There are two notable examples that come to mind.

   Some `UIView` classes cannot be initiated without a frame in a test, so get into the habit of always giving a frame to your views to avoid these messages: `<Error>: CGContextAddRect: invalid context 0x0. [..]`.
 If you write Auto Layout code a lot, then this is unintuitive.

   `CATiledLayer`-backed views require being on the main screen and being visible before they will render their tiles.
 They also render asynchronously.
-I tend to add a [two-second wait](arimagetiletest) for these tests.
+I tend to add a [two-second wait][arimagetiletest] for these tests.

 * Apple's OS patches can change the way their stock components are rendered.
 When Apple very subtly changed the font hinting in iOS 7.1, any snapshots with `UILabels` in them required re-recording.